Family History Research

 in 1801 Dukinfield had 308 houses, 7 uninhabited houses and a population of 843 males, 893 females and 78 people employed in agriculture.
 Haughton had a population of 1139, Droylsden 1532 and Matley 250.

-Now includes family relationships and place of birth, which is very helpful in trying to pinpoint pre Civil Registration birthplaces.
+The 1851 Census Now includes family relationships and place of birth, which is very helpful in trying to pinpoint pre Civil Registration birthplaces.
 Available to view on microfilm at Tameside Local Studies Library and is street and surname indexed.

 The exception to this is a large part of Ashton-under-Lyne (see paragraph below) which was originally too poor to be filmed due to water damage.
-This has been street and surname indexed, where possible, by volunteers, the results of which are available on microfiche at Tameside Local Studies Library, but there are still large gaps in the information, even though the volunteers did a marvellous job at the time.

 Visit Ray Hulley's website for details for details of the addresses which still are missing and unrecoverable.